alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 ✔️ Fast services will be fast, and slow services can go slow

-✔️ Data is inmutable so a change in our code can solve historical errors
+✔️ Data is immutable so a change in our code can solve historical errors

 {{% /section %}}